LattePandaTeam/Docs/content/alpha_edition/os.md

 Make sure to select your USB.
 Then go to the 'Save and Exit' tab on the top right.
 Choose the 'Save Changes and Exit' option.
 Your LP should restart, and it should boot directly from your USB.

-5.Install and set up Ubuntu 16.04 LTS on your LP.
+5. Install and set up Ubuntu 16.04 LTS on your LP.

 Once your LP restarts, the following page should appear.